Azathothas/Stars/README.md

 - [volitank/nala](https://github.com/volitank/nala) – Nala is a front-end for libapt-pkg.
 - [volkandindar/agartha](https://github.com/volkandindar/agartha) – a burp extension creates dynamic payloads to reveal injection flaws(LFI, RCE, SQLi), generates user access tables to spot authentication/authorization issues, and copys Http requests as JavaScript code.
 - [w9w/JSA](https://github.com/w9w/JSA) – Javascript security analysis (JSA) is a program for javascript analysis during web application security assessment.
-- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) – 🚀 The best place to find icons for your dashboards.
+- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) – 🚀 The best source for dashboard icons.
 - [waydroid/waydroid](https://github.com/waydroid/waydroid) – Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 - [wdahlenburg/werkzeug-debug-console-bypass](https://github.com/wdahlenburg/werkzeug-debug-console-bypass) – Werkzeug has a debug console that requires a pin.
 It's possible to bypass this with an LFI vulnerability or use it as a local privilege escalation vector.
 - [webrtc-for-the-curious/webrtc-for-the-curious](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) – WebRTC for the Curious: Go beyond the APIs